Fluido Favorites: Salesforce Winter ’16

-Next Generation Journey Builder – The world’s #1 marketing cloud makes it easier to plan, personalize and optimize every customer journey.
-The phenomenal new Marketing Connector that seamlessly unifies the customer journey across sales, service and marketing utilising both standard and custom objects.
+Next Generation Journey Builder – The world’s #1 marketing cloud makes it easier to plan, personalise and optimise every customer journey.
+The phenomenal new Marketing Connector seamlessly unifies the customer journey across sales, service and marketing, utilising both standard and custom objects.

 Users can also create notes from the related list.
-Notes is available in the Salesforce1 downloadable apps and in the mobile browser app (except on BlackBerry devices).
+Notes are available in the Salesforce1 downloadable apps and in the mobile browser app (except on BlackBerry devices).

-Now let’s wait for the release, enjoy the enhancements!
+Now let’s wait for the release, and enjoy the enhancements!